levis03/alx-pre_course/README.md

-Leaning with ALX is super fun!!
+Learning with ALX is super fun!!
 Looking forward to it.